Programs for Individuals

 Forest Corps incorporates education into all aspect of the program through real hands-on experience.
 Local examples of nature, living history and land use are used as models to understand the ideology and problem solving techniques behind current wilderness ethics, policies and practices.
 Participants can take what they learn in Forest Corps and apply it in any environment.

-Two Forest Corps sessions will be offered during the 2014 summer: Session 1 is June 25 - July 9 and Session 2 is July 23-August 6.
+Two Forest Corps sessions will be offered during the 2016 summer: Session 1 is July 13 - July 27 and Session 2 is August 3 - August 17.
 The cost is $650/participant for each session.
 A round-trip shuttle from the Minneapolis/St. Paul airport is included in your fee.

 NATIONAL ADVANCED YOUTH LEADERSHIP EXPERIENCE

-2014 courses will be held July 6-12 and July 13-19.
-The fee for the six-day course is $385.
-A payment of at least $100 is due when you complete the online application, with the balance due 30 days prior to arrival.
+2016 courses will be held June 19 - June 25, July 3 - July 9, and July 24 - July 30.
+The fee for the six-day course is $395.
+A payment of at least $100 is due when you register with the balance due 30 days prior to arrival.
 A round-trip shuttle from the Minneapolis/St. Paul airport is available for $120.

 The Order of the Arrow Wilderness Voyage program is an experience like no other.
 For two weeks, you will join together with Arrowmen from around the country and experience all that the Border Lakes region of Northern Minnesota and Ontario has to offer.